 Child Support Tanzania (CST) provides inclusive early year’s education to the most vulnerable children in the township of Mbeya, in Southwest Tanzania.

-CST also supports and empowers parents through its parent support group and uses a Community-Based Rehabilitation (CBR) approach to reach out to the community, mobilising them to support CST’s activities and help challenge the barriers in society faced by their disabled students.
+CST also supports and empowers parents through its parent support groups and uses a Community-Based Rehabilitation (CBR) approach to reach out to the community, including government officials, mobilising them to support CST’s activities and help challenge the barriers in society faced by their children with disabilities.
 CST currently serves approximately 120 children, including those with physical, hearing and vision impairments and learning difficulties.

-AbleChildAfrica has been working with CST on a School Feeding Programme since our partnership began.
-The School Feeding Programme provides a nutritious meal at both breakfast and lunch to all the children who attend the school.
-The Programme significantly improves the children’s’ ability to concentrate in the classroom and also helps increase school attendance and enrolment as well as decreasing drop-out rates.
-The school feeding programme at CST is an essential tool in the development and growth of disabled children in Mbeya.
+AbleChildAfrica has supported CST to establish a School Feeding Programme which provides a nutritious meal at both breakfast and lunch to all the children who attend the school.
+This not only improves the children’s’ ability to concentrate in the classroom but also helps increase school attendance and enrolment, as well as decreasing drop-out rates.
+The School Feeding Programme at CST is an essential tool in the development and growth of children with disabilities in Mbeya.

 Income Generation Activities

 AbleChildAfrica continue to support CST on their road to sustainability and high quality Early Childhood Education.
-CST are committed to becoming independent from international funding but need vital intermediary stability whilst we simultaneously work together to scale up income generation activities and devise a local fundraising strategy.
-AbleChildAfrica and CST are seeking additional funding to support the running of the school during this critical period.
+Crucial to this is CST’s capabilities to demonstrate impact through quality data and evidence, as well as strong financial stability and income streams.
+CST are committed to becoming independent from international funding but need vital intermediary support whilst we simultaneously work together to scale up income generation activities and devise a local, realistic yet sustainable fundraising strategy.

 AbleChildAfrica has benefited my work in so many areas.
 Also, through networking with AbleChildAfrica partners such as Little Rock we have also been able to learn even more.

 How you can help

 Just £20 a month could get a disabled child into school.
 Sign up to be a Friend of AbleChildAfrica today.